pnp/sp-dev-fx-webparts/samples/js-powerbi-embedded/README.md

-# Embed a PowerBI report in a Client-Side Web Part
+﻿# Embed a PowerBI report in a Client-Side Web Part

 ## Summary

-Sample SharePoint Framework Client-Side Web Part embedding a PowerBI report using PowerBI Embedded without any server-side code.
+This sample SharePoint Framework client-side web part embedding a PowerBI report using PowerBI Embedded without any server-side code.

 ![PowerBI Embedded Client-SideWeb Part in the SharePoint Workbench](./assets/screenshot_powerbi_embedded_spfx.png)